calebpollman/web-scraping-parallel-processing/post.md

 # Basic Project Overview:

-The script scrapes the first 20 pages of hackernews for information about the current articles listed.
+The script traverses and scrapes the first 20 pages of hackernews for information about the current articles listed using Selenium as a webdriver and BeautifulSoup to parse the html.

 First, the browser is initiated via ```get_driver() ```: